debargha-1/SMS-Chat-Analysis-using-NLP/README.md

 - Tokenization, stop word removal, and stemming/lemmatization.

 ### 2. **Modeling**
-- Experimenting with Logistic Regression, Random Forest, and SVM for classification.
+- Experimenting with Logistic Regression, Random Forest, and Naive Bayes for classification.
 - Fine-tuning hyperparameters using GridSearchCV.

 ### 3. **Evaluation**